SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-4-degrees-of-separation.markdown

                     >
                     > Now we need to bind our value boxes to our data model, this is easiest to do in Visual Studio, so if you are still in Blend simply save the page you are working on and switch back to it, if you are prompted on returning to Visual Studio to reload pages then do so.
                     >
-                    > Now open up the GamePage.XAML in the editor.&nbsp; If you have not already I would suggest configuring VS to only open the code editor in full code view and the designer is a bit of a pain and makes the page take longer to load, to do this just open “Tools –Options” in the menu and then find the “Always Open document in full XAML view” setting under the branch “Text Editor –\> XAML –\> Miscellaneous” (as documented in [this article](http://bit.ly/qDXcZv) which is fine for both VS2008 and VS2010)
+                    > Now open up the GamePage.XAML in the editor.
+If you have not already I would suggest configuring VS to only open the code editor in full code view and the designer is a bit of a pain and makes the page take longer to load, to do this just open “Tools –Options” in the menu and then find the “Always Open document in full XAML view” setting under the branch “Text Editor –\> XAML –\> Miscellaneous” (as documented in [this article](http://bit.ly/qDXcZv) which is fine for both VS2008 and VS2010)
                     >
                     > In practice it is always best to use Blend for it is design GUI to add controls, build pages, set properties and build animations, leave code editing to VS as it is much better at it and has superior intellisense support.
                     >